AyubsWrld/Zettelkatsen/00 - Flashcards/C++/Classes/Classes.md

 If we want good class design we should ? ;; Think about where the class invariants might occur and move all those places into private access layer.

+True or False : Constructors create objects ? ;; No, the compiler allocates the memory needed for the class, the constructor simply initializes the memory with some value .

+Does const effect an object in construction ? ;; No, If I have a const class I can still call its constructor to initialize its values.

+Can the constructor ever be marked as being const ? ;; No, This is because the constructor should be able to initialize portions of the class itself.

+In what order are the members of a class initialized ? ;; In the order they are defined.

+What is wrong with the following code snippet ![[Pasted image 20250523141521.png]]? ;; This results in UB, we try to initialize m_x with the value of m_y which isn't initialized until m_x is.
+It follows the way the it is defined.

+When a member initializer list has finished executing, the object is considered what ?
+Initialized.

+When the function body of the constructor has been executed, the object is considered what ?
+Constructed.
+Constness ensues after this.